namnguyen0303/Multi-Human-Face-Classifier/README.md

 - **Training Loss :** 0.198
 - **Precision:** 0.73
 - **Recall:** 0.74
   The model was trained for 5 epochs using transfer learning on ResNet18, with Adam optimizer and CrossEntropyLoss.
 ---

+## Live Demo
+A Gradio-based web interface was implemented to demonstrate the model:
+- Upload a face image
+- View predicted identity
+- Display top-5 predictions with confidence percentages